Yash98305/Django-project-WhatBytes/README.md

 - Display information such as Username, Email, Date Joined, and Last  Updated.
 - Include a link/button to go back to the Dashboard.
 - Provide an option to logout.

+# Vite React Frontend
+This section covers the frontend part of the project, built using Vite and React.

+Requirements
+Node.js 14+
+npm

+## Installation
+1. **Navigate to the frontend directory:** cd frontend

+2. **Install dependencies:**
+npm install

+3. **Start the development server:** npm run dev

+4. **Access the application:**

+Open your browser and go to http://localhost:5173

+## Features
+Login Page:

+Includes fields for Username/Email and Password.
+Links to Sign Up and Forgot Password pages.
+Sign Up Page:

+Includes fields for Username, Email, Password, and Confirm Password.
+Link to Login page.
+Forgot Password Page:

+Includes a field for Email and a button to send reset instructions.
+Change Password Page:

+Requires authentication.
+Fields for Old Password, New Password, and Confirm Password.
+Dashboard:

+Accessible only to authenticated users.
+Displays a greeting message and links to Profile and Change Password pages.
+Logout option.
+Profile Page:

+Displays user information such as Username, Email, Date Joined, and Last Updated.
+Link to Dashboard and Logout option.